teakivy/teaks-tweaks/src/main/java/me/teakivy/teakstweaks/Packs/Survival/CoordsHud/PLACEHOLDERS.md

 # Coords Hud Placeholders

-Placeholders to use in the coordinates hud message for the Vanilla Tweaks Plugin Project.
+Placeholders to use in the coordinates hud message for the Teak's Tweaks Plugin Project.

 | Placeholder | Description     | Example   |